joanarazon/FinalRentAll_Web/README.md

     -   Item complaints are stored in `public.complaints`
     -   User/owner complaints are stored in `public.user_complaints`
     -   Admin pages for reviewing and resolving both
--   Admin insights: live KPIs, renting history with filters, and moderation queues
+-   Admin insights: live KPIs, Transaction Tracking with filters, and moderation queues

 …and more.
 The UI is modular so adding new flows and pages stays straightforward.